 Puerto Rican Style Beans

-This is my quick version of Puerto Rican style beans, which I make with either pink or red canned beans and diced potatoes, perfect when you need a quick side.
+This is my quick and easy Puerto Rican beans recipe, using pink or red canned beans and diced potatoes; perfect when you need a quick side dish.

 Puerto Rican Beans

 My husband’s FAVORITE meal is rice and beans.
 Especially when I serve them with breaded pork cutlets.
 I grew up eating rice and beans being part of a multi-cultural family.
-Brazilian Black Beans and Quick Cuban Black Beans are also on rotation in my house.
+Most of my summers I stayed at my cousins house in Puerto Rico, and fell in love with the cuisine.
+I learned how to make these quick and easy Puerto Rican Beans which are always on rotation in my home.
+I also love these Brazilian Black Beans and Quick Cuban Black Beans.

 I usually have sofrito in my freezer, I make big batches of it for beans and other dishes.
 Here I scaled it down to make an exact amount, but if you have your own homemade use 1/4 cup.